-Part C: Send fewer Next Pages than DUT has to transmit
+Part c: Send fewer Next Pages than the DUT has to transmit:

-- 10. Use the Traffic Generator to send the DUT validly formed Base Pages and 'n' Next Pages.
+- 10. Repeat steps 1 4 above, but send 'n' Next Pages to the DUT (where 'n' is the value found in part a, the number of pages the DUT transmits).
 All Next Pages sent by the Traffic Generator should be Null Message pages with NP=0. - 11.
 Monitor the Next Pages transmitted by the DUT.